Ford Focus

-The Ford Focus is a compact car (C-segment in Europe) manufactured by the Ford Motor Company from 1998 until 2025.
+The Ford Focus is a compact car (small family car, or C-segment in Europe) manufactured by Ford from 1998 until 2025.
 It was created under Alexander Trotman's Ford 2000 plan, which aimed to globalize model development and sell one compact vehicle worldwide.
 The original Focus was primarily designed by Ford of Europe's German and British teams.
 Production of the fourth generation Focus began in 2018 in Germany and China.
-In 2025, Ford announced that the Focus will no longer be built, in line with an announcement made in 2022.
+In 2025, Ford announced that the Focus would no longer be built, in line with an announcement made in 2022.

 Naming

-The decision to name the new car the "Ford Focus" was made in early 1998, as Ford's senior management had been planning to keep the "Escort" nameplate for its new generation of small family cars.
+The decision to name the new car the "Focus" was made in early 1998, as Ford's senior management had been planning to the "Escort" nameplate for its new generation of small family cars.
 A last-minute problem arose in July 1998 when a Cologne court, responding to a case brought by the publisher Burda, ordered Ford to avoid the name "Focus" for the cars in the German market since the name was already taken by one of its magazines.
-This eleventh-hour dispute was resolved, however, and the car was launched with the name Focus.
+This eleventh-hour dispute was resolved, however, and the car was launched with the name "Focus".